Eddie Mae Herron Center and Museum

 The Eddie Mae Herron Center & Museum is a historic community building at 1708 Archer Street in Pocahontas, Arkansas.
 Originally built as an African Methodist Episcopal Church and known as St. Mary's AME Church, it is a small one-room wood-frame structure, with a gable roof and novelty siding.
 A flat-roof addition expands the building to the right.
 The main facade has two entrances, each sheltered by a small gable-roofed hood.
 The building was built in 1918, to provide facilities for a church and school to the small African-American community in Pocahontas.
 It served as a church for thirty years, and as a school known as Pocahontas Colored School for fifty, and was later adapted for other uses, most recently as a museum and community center.

 The building was listed on the National Register of Historic Places in 2002 as the St. Mary's AME Church—Pocahontas Colored School.
 It was a one-room schoolhouse.

+Eddie Mae Herron was a teacher in the Biggers School District who transferred to Pocahontas after Biggers Colored School closed, along with that school's students, becoming Pocahontas Colored School's only teacher between 1948 and 1965.